 Donegal on the Wild Atlantic Way of Ireland is home to many of Ireland’s best beaches.
-From Blue Flag swimming beaches to wild surfing, Donegal’s gorgeous beaches are a sight to behold.
+From Blue Flag swimming and surfing beaches at Tullan Strand to wild surfing, Donegal’s gorgeous beaches are a sight to behold.
 The wild rawness of the crashing Atlantic surf on these rocky shores often hides beautiful stretches of golden sand that rival anything in the Caribbean or other shores.
 The lack of tourist bustle, sun beds and bars gives you a feeling of being alone in the world and the raw natural beauty binds your heart to this stunning shore.
 These are my favourite Irish beaches, but there are many more for you to explore when you tour the WAW.

 Tullan Strand Beach

 Tullan strand is one of the best beaches in Ireland for surfing; it is two miles long with gorgeous walks across the cliffs.
 The beach has an extensive network of sand dunes and is framed by the Sligo-Leitrim Mountains.
 Don’t forget to check out the Fairy Bridges and the Wishing Chair they are signed from Roguey’s Walk and have been a Bundoran attraction and subject to legends and stories dating back to the 1700’s and probably further.
 The bridges are sea stacks hundreds of year’s old, locals believed them to be haunted by the fairies with the result of the name “The Fairy Bridges”.
 The area is also home to a memorial to Canadian airmen who crashed here in 1944.
 The town of Bundoran has their own website where you can learn more about the area, surfing and its history.